Revisiting Transferable Adversarial Images: Systemization, Evaluation, and New Insights: Intra-Category Analyses

 \subsection{Analysis of Gradient Stabilization Attacks}

-Figure~\ref{fig:gradient} Top shows the transferability of the three gradient stabilization attacks under various iterations.
+Fig.~\ref{fig:gradient} Top shows the transferability of the three gradient stabilization attacks under various iterations.
 As can be seen, all three attacks converge very fast, within 10 iterations, since they accumulate gradients with the momentum.
-However, using more iterations does not necessarily improve but may even harm the performance.
-This new finding indicates that in practice, we should early stop such attacks in order to ensure optimal transferability.
-However, it was previously overlooked since existing studies evaluate attacks under only a few iterations, e.g., 10 \cite{dong2018boosting,lin2020nesterov,wang2021boosting}.
+However, using more iterations does not necessarily improve, but may even cause the ``overfitting'' phenomenon.
+However, this ``overfitting'' phenomenon was previously overlooked since existing studies directly adopt only a few iterations (for all different categories of attacks).
+Such an ``overfitting'' phenomenon is also found to be contrastive to ``no convergence'' of the other categories of attacks (see detailed discussion in the following subsections).

-Since the above ``performance decreasing'' phenomenon is newly found, we further explore whether it also applies to the more challenging, targeted attacks.
-We find that although the results of MI and NI are always lower than 3\%, they still require ``early stopping'' to secure an optimal performance.
-In contrast, PI indeed does not require ``early stopping'' and its targeted transferability finally reaches 9.4\% on average.
+Since the above ``overfitting'' phenomenon is newly found, we further explore whether it also applies to the more challenging, targeted attacks.
+We find that although the results of MI and NI are always lower than 3\%, they still suffer from the same ``overfitting'' problem.
+In contrast, PI performs better, and its targeted transferability finally reaches 9.4\% on average.
 This difference between PI for non-targeted and targeted transferability might be because targeted transferability especially requires an accurate direction~\cite{zhao2021success}, and PI achieves this through additional looking ahead~\cite{wang2021boosting}.

 When comparing different attacks, we can observe that PI and NI perform better than MI due to looking ahead, but NI is better only at the beginning.
 The only difference between PI and NI is the maximum number of previous iterations used to look ahead.
 To figure out the impact of the number of look-ahead iterations, we repeat the experiments with values from 1 (i.e., PI) to 100 (i.e., NI).
-Figure~\ref{fig:gradient} Bottom shows that the performance drops more as more previous iterations are incorporated to look ahead, and the optimal performance is actually achieved by PI.
+Fig.~\ref{fig:gradient} Bottom shows that the performance drops more as more previous iterations are incorporated to look ahead, and the optimal performance is actually achieved by PI.